RichardSobreiro/article-strangle-legacy-system/Part I.md

 As already mentioned, the business of the fictitious company is to assign the best specialist taking into consideration factors like proximity to the failure event, the expertise level of the specialist (e.g. rate within the platform), etc. One important factor here is to be aware that every model is an abstraction.
 It will never cover all details about the real system being modeled.

 If the desire to map the whole business process exists (something that I strongly recomend) there is no better tool available than Business Process Model and Notation, aka BPMN.
 In next picture we can see a BPMN diagram constructed using [Camunda Modeler](https://camunda.com/download/modeler/).
 Something we can dicuss in another article is the power of State Machine Automation Tools.
 Every business process can be modeled as a State Machine.
-To avoid reiventing the wheel every time the team needs to deal with a complex business process tools like Camunda are very popular among Financial and Logistics companies.
+To avoid reiventing the wheel every time the team needs to deal with a complex business process, tools like Camunda became very popular among Financial and Logistics companies.

 <img src="./Use Case BPMN.png" alt= 'Use case BPMN Diagram' >

-By using a BPMN diagram we can map with a great level of details the alternatives paths that a failure event can pass during the process.
+By using a BPMN diagram we can map with a great level of detail the alternative paths that a failure event can pass during the process.

 ## Event Storming Sessions

 Event Storming is an attractive tool when both domain experts and developers need to be engaged.
 Our event storming board can be seen in the following picture:

-Now its time to derive our Domain-Driven Desing picture.
+Now it's time to derive our Domain-Driven Desing diagram.

 ### Domain Events

 <img src="./EventStorming - 1.png" alt= 'Event Storming: Domain Events' >

 In the first step, we derive our domain events.
-Here I'm using the same convention from the [Vaughn Vernon's book Implementing Domain-Driven Design](https://www.amazon.com.br/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577/ref=asc_df_0321834577/?tag=googleshopp00-20&linkCode=df0&hvadid=379787788238&hvpos=&hvnetw=g&hvrand=461375848233545553&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1001566&hvtargid=pla-451193117745&psc=1) where the Domain Events are represented using orange sticky notes.
+Here I'm using the same convention from [Vaughn Vernon's book Implementing Domain-Driven Design](https://www.amazon.com.br/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577/ref=asc_df_0321834577/?tag=googleshopp00-20&linkCode=df0&hvadid=379787788238&hvpos=&hvnetw=g&hvrand=461375848233545553&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1001566&hvtargid=pla-451193117745&psc=1) where the Domain Events are represented using orange sticky notes.
 Something really important here is to understand that the main focus is to emphasize the business process, not the technical requirements, data structures, and stuff like that.
 For example, for sure, the specialist needs to login into some application and the operator also has some back office app.
 But those details don't play a big role in the business process, and then, an event named like SpecialistLogged can be omitted at this phase.
 Also, remember that Domain Events should be a verb stated in the past tense.
 Another point here is that sometimes a Domain Event triggers a process or another important application execution considered as important by the Domain Experts.
 In those cases, we are using lilac sticky notes to map those processes.